tetratelabs/proxy-wasm-go-sdk/examples/postpone_requests/README.md

 ## postpone_requests

-this example postpone http request for 0.0...5.0 seconds.
+this example postpones http requests for 0.0...1.0 seconds.

 ```
 wasm log: postpone request with contextID=2